trstlabs/intento/docs/docs/actions/using-the-cli.md

 `--duration` and `--interval` flags must contain either `s`,`m`or `h`, which stand for seconds, minutes and hours.
 It can be a combination of all of these.
 Like so: `48h30m30s`.
 `--start_at` can be specified to create a custom start time for the first execution.
 It is in nanoseconds since UNIX epoch such as `1678199141`.

-When an Action should execute once, `duration` will be the time between now and the execution time.
+When an action should execute once, `duration` will be the time between now and the execution time.
-If the Action is recurring, `duration` will be the time execution will be unavailable.
+If the action is recurring, `duration` will be the time execution will be unavailable.

 ## With Interchain Accounts